Tigers vs. Red Sox MLB Betting Odds, Trends & Prediction

 Tigers vs. Red Sox MLB Betting Trends

-The total has gone UNDER in 12 of Boston’s last 16 games against Detroit
+Over/Under has gone UNDER in 12 of Boston’s last 17 games against Detroit

-Over/Under has gone OVER in 10 of Detroit’s last 12 games on the road
+The total has gone UNDER in 12 of Detroit’s last 17 games against Boston

 Tigers vs. Red Sox MLB BETTING PREDICTION

-Take Detroit.
-The Tigers are 5-1 in their last six games overall, have won four out of their last five league games and are 4-1 in their last five matchups versus American League East opponents.
-On the other side, the Red Sox are just 2-5 in their last seven games overall, are 1-5 in their last six games at Fenway and are 3-10 in their last 13 games when facing an opponent from the American League Central.
+Take Boston.
+The Red Sox are 11-2 in their last 13 games against the Tiger and are 10-3 in their last 13 games when playing Detroit at Fenway Park.
+On the other side, the Tigers are just 4-11 in their last 15 road games and are 18-48 in their last 66 games when facing an opponent from the American League East.